 The food waste that is produced locally can be recycled by this method rather than being sent to landfill, therefore preventing harmful greenhouse gases from entering the atmosphere.
 It will also help Gwynedd Council to meet its recycling targets and to avoid substantial fines for failing to meet those targets.

-Gwynedd Council is introducing a weekly service to collect food waste, in order to maximise the collection of food waste, and increase its recycling performance.
+Gwynedd Council has introduced a weekly service to collect food waste, in order to maximise the collection of food waste, and increase its recycling performance.

 To ensure nothing goes to waste, the biofertiliser that is produced during the process will be used on the local farmland.
 This means less drain on already stretched natural resources as it substitutes for the use of mineral and fossil fuel-derived agricultural fertilisers.